clarity-lang/book/src/ch02-01-primitive-types.md

 ### Principals

-A principal is a special type in Clarity and and represents a Stacks address on the blockchain.
+A principal is a special type in Clarity and represents a Stacks address on the blockchain.
 It is a unique identifier you can roughly equate to an email address or bank account number—although definitely not the same!
 You might have also heard the term _wallet address_ as well.
 Clarity admits two different kinds